fayazfazul97/demo/README.md

 When a key is present in Secrets the sidebar hides the key field and shows "API key is configured on the server".
 Each browser session can trigger the AI pass at most 3 times (`MAX_RUNS_PER_SESSION` in `app.py`).
 Set a monthly spend limit on the key in the API console before sharing the link publicly.
 Cached proposals are saved per dataset (`cache/ai_pass_<hash>.json`) and the host's disk is ephemeral, so they reset on redeploy; that is fine, it is a cache.

+## Reducing run-to-run variance

+- Temperature is sent as 0 (via `extra_body`, since the 1.0 SDK removed the keyword).
+Override with `BET_SCORER_TEMPERATURE`.
+- Confidence is anchored to four named levels (0.9 / 0.7 / 0.5 / 0.3) with a rubric, so it is a lookup rather than a guess.
+- "Consensus of 3 runs" in step 2 runs the analysis three times and keeps what a majority agrees on: majority on categorical fields, median on confidence, clusters only where two runs put the tickets together, elimination links only where two runs propose them.
+Disagreements are written into the ticket's flag.
+Three times the cost.

+## The author's baseline

+`cache/baseline.json` is the fixed analysis the written rationale refers to.
+When a reviewer loads the bundled backlog it is loaded automatically and labelled as the author's baseline.
+Reviewers can run their own analysis (the model's reading varies between runs), but their run is kept separately and never replaces the baseline.

+To create or update the baseline: run an analysis, optionally review and finalise, then download "Baseline bundle" from step 5 (or "Analysis JSON" from step 2 for the raw analysis without review edits) and commit it as `cache/baseline.json`.

 ## Scoring

 Reactive tickets are scored at the root-cause cluster level, not one by one: